In Excel 2010, the CONFIDENCE function has been replaced by the Confidence.Norm function.

 Therefore the confidence interval is 1.8 ± 0.013719748, which is equal to the range 1.786280252 to 1.813719748

-Further information and examples of the Excel Confidence function can be found on the Microsoft Office website.
+Further details and examples of the Excel Confidence function are provided on the Microsoft Office website.

 If you get an error from your Excel Confidence function this is likely to be one of the following: